almarklein/timetagger/timetagger/app/index.md

 function register_service_worker() {

+    // Could disable on localhost, because localhost is also likely used for other things.
-    // Could disable on localhost, but since the SW is local to /timetagger/app by default, it should be fine.
+    // However, since the SW is local to /timetagger/app by default, it should be fine.
     // if (location.hostname !== "localhost" && location.hostname !== "127.0.0.1") { return; }

     // SW supported?